PGA Show sign-up ends in:

 Wrist Position at Address (Key Takeaways)

-If you don’t have time to read the entire article on wrist position at address, here are the key takeaways:
+If you don’t have time to read the entire article on wrist position at address, here are the core points:

-• Maintaining a consistent wrist position at address is crucial for hitting great shots and achieving shot predictability.
+• Maintaining a consistent wrist position at address is vital for hitting great shots and achieving shot predictability.

-• Excessive flexion or extension, improper grip size, tension in the hands and wrists, and over-rotation will negatively impact your swing.
+• Excessive flexion or extension, improper grip size, tension in the hands and wrists, and over-rotation can derail your swing.

-• A neutral grip position aligns your wrists with your forearms without major extension or flexion, making it easier to control the ball.
+• A neutral grip position (wrists in line with your forearms, without major extension or flexion) makes it easier to control the ball.

 • HackMotion can be used to measure and practice maintaining the same wrist position at address.

-• Remember, there’s no one-size-fits-all “perfect” wrist position at address; understanding and working with your natural wrist position can produce better results than trying to match the numbers of a professional.
+• There’s no one-size-fits-all “perfect” wrist position; understanding and working with your natural wrist position can produce better results than trying to copy a pro’s exact numbers.

 Short on time?
 Watch this quick video recap by Rob Cheney on wrist position at setup.